Beluga whale: Whale watching

-Whale watching has become an important activity in the recovery of the economies of towns in Quebec and Hudson Bay, near the Saint Lawrence and Churchill Rivers (in fact Churchill is considered to be the Beluga Whale Capital of the World) respectively.
+Whale watching has become an important activity in the recovery of the economies of towns in Quebec and Hudson Bay, near the Saint Lawrence and Churchill Rivers.
 The best time to see belugas is during the summer, when they meet in large numbers in the estuaries of the rivers and in their summer habitats.
 The animals are easily seen due to their high numbers and their curiosity regarding the presence of humans.

-However, the boats' presence poses a threat to the animals, as it distracts them from important activities such as feeding, social interaction and reproduction.
+However, the boats' presence poses a threat, as it distracts them from important activities such as feeding, social interaction and reproduction.
 In addition, the noise produced by the motors has an adverse effect on their auditory function and reduces their ability to detect their prey, communicate and navigate.
 To protect these marine animals during whale-watching activities, the US National Oceanic and Atmospheric Administration has published a "Guide for observing marine life".
 The guide recommends boats carrying the whale watchers keep their distance from the cetaceans and it expressly prohibits chasing, harassing, obstructing, touching, or feeding them.

 Some regular migrations do occur into Russian EEZ of Sea of Japan such as to Rudnaya Bay, where diving with wild belugas became a less-known but popular attraction.

 On 25 September 2018, a beluga was sighted in the Thames Estuary and near towns along the Kent side of the Thames, being nicknamed Benny by newspapers.
 The whale, who was noticed by conservationists to be traveling alone, appeared to be separated from the rest of its group, and is thought to be a lost individual.
 Subsequent sightings were reported on the following day, and continued into 2019, when local experts concluded that Benny had left the estuary.

 On 13 May 2021, two beluga whales were sighted in waters around Prince Edward Island, Atlantic Canada.
 One whale entered the Charlottetown Harbour and travelled up the Hillsborough River to Mount Stewart, Prince Edward Island.
 As of 30 May the whale was still sighted in the area.

-In August 2022 a beluga was found on the river Seine, France.
+In August 2022, a beluga was found on the river Seine, France.

 Human speech

 Male belugas in captivity can mimic the pattern of human speech, several octaves lower than typical whale calls.
-It is not the first time a beluga has been known to sound human, and they often shout like children, in the wild.
-One captive beluga, after overhearing divers using an underwater communication system, caused one of the divers to surface by imitating their order to get out of the water.
-Subsequent recordings confirmed that the beluga had become skilled at imitating the patterns and frequency of human speech.
-After several years, this beluga ceased making these sounds.
+One captive male beluga named NOC, pronounced "No-see", caused a diver in a tank with him to surface by imitating orders to get out of the water.
+Subsequent recordings confirmed that NOC had become skilled at imitating the patterns and frequency of human speech, and intentionally altered his normal methods of vocalization to achieve these sounds.
+After several years, he ceased making these sounds.